Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

-After global existence, the next natural question is to study the asymptotic behaviour of solutions.
-While this problem was pioneered by Shu \cite{Shu}, one of the first modern result is due to Lindblad and Sterbenz \cite{LindbladKG} who establish point-wise inverse polynomial bounds for the scalar and the Maxwell Field, provided the data is small enough.
+After global existence, the next natural question is to study the asymptotic behaviour of solutions, in particular decay.
+While this problem was pioneered by Shu \cite{Shu}, one of the first modern result is due to Lindblad and Sterbenz \cite{LindbladKG} who established point-wise inverse polynomial bounds for the scalar and the Maxwell Field, provided the data is small enough.
 More precisely they prove the following :

 \begin{thm}[Lindblad-Sterbenz, \cite{LindbladKG}]

 Consider asymptotically flat energy Cauchy data, namely a scalar field/Maxwell form couple $(\phi_0,F_0)$ such that for some $\alpha>0$ and $s>0$,

 We also denote the asymptotic initial charge $e_0:= \lim_{r \rightarrow +\infty} \frac{r^2 F_{0}(\partial_u, \partial_v)}{2}$.